rayanfam/rayanfam.github.io/_posts/2018-12-16-hypervisor-from-scratch-part-5.md

 ## **Returning to the previous state**

-As we saved the current state, we must restore **RSP** and **RBP** registers and clear the stack position if we want to return to the previous state.
-Eventually, a RET instruction.
-(I also added a VMXOFF because it should be executed before return.)
+That last step in our hypervisor is returning to the previous system state and turning off the hypervisor.

+We previously saved the system state.
+Now, we can restore it (**RSP**and **RBP** registers) and clear the stack position.

+Before that, the **VMXOFF** instruction is executed to turn off the hypervisor.

+Take a look at the following code.

 ```
 AsmVmxoffAndRestoreState PROC PUBLIC